parashchand10/Unemployment_Analysis_in_India/README.md

 4. Estimated Unemployment Rate (%): Percentage of people unemployed but actively looking for jobs.
 5. Estimated Employed: Number of people currently employed in that region.
 6. Estimated Labor Participation Rate (%): The percentage of working-age people either working or actively looking for work.
-7. Area: Whether the data is from a Rural or Urban region.
+7. Area: The data is from a Rural or Urban region.

 ### Libraries Used